bluetree-service/event/doc/event_log.md

 * **logAllEvents** - turn on or off log all events by boolean value (must be off to log specified events)
 * **isLogAllEventsEnabled** - return status of log all events (true | false)
 * **getAllEventsToLog** - return list of events to log

+Remember that log file is stored in `SimpleLog` default path.
+To change it set up `log_path` parameter.
+More details in [config](https://github.com/bluetree-service/event/doc/configuration.md) documentation.